-Perhaps you are magical.
-Perhaps you already know it.
-I’m not sure about that, but I do know that you are also real.
+Perhaps you are magic.
+I’m not sure about that, but I do know you are real.

 Marry a man who knows you are both.